Kalimordkalume/OgameProfessor/README.md

 # OgameProfessor
-App for the web browser called Ogame for giving calculation tools and other features.
+App for the web browser game called Ogame providing calculation tools and other features.